dakshpant/Learn-DSA-WITH-PATTERNS/README.md

 - Solutions focus on optimized approaches.
 - Focus on understanding WHY a pattern works.
 - Prefix Sum problems are heavily connected through transformations and HashMap usage.
+- Interval problems rely heavily on sorting and overlap detection.
 - More patterns and problems will be added continuously.

 ---